bloomcycleofficial/bloom-privacy-policy/index.md

 ## Medical Disclaimer

-Bloom is a wellness tracking app and is **not** a medical device.
-Bloom does not diagnose, treat, cure, or prevent any medical condition.
+Rutulaya is a wellness tracking app and is **not** a medical device.
+Rutulaya does not diagnose, treat, cure, or prevent any medical condition.

-Information and predictions provided by Bloom are for general wellness and educational purposes only.
+Information and predictions provided by Rutulaya are for general wellness and educational purposes only.
 They should not replace professional medical advice.

-**Do not rely on Bloom's cycle predictions for contraception.** Natural family planning requires professional guidance.
+**Do not rely on Rutulaya's cycle predictions for contraception.** Natural family planning requires professional guidance.

 ---